Qatar World Cup chief says between 400 and 500 migrant workers have died in projects connected to the tournament - KTVZ

 Al-Thawadi added: “I think every year the health and safety standards on the sites are improving, at least on our sites, the World Cup sites, the ones that we’re responsible for, most definitely.”

-In November 2022, a government official told CNN there had been three work-related deaths on World Cup stadiums and 37 non-work-related deaths.
+A spokesperson for Qatar’s Supreme Committee for Delivery & Legacy (SC) on Tuesday confirmed that there had been three work-related deaths during the construction of World Cup stadiums and 37 non-work-related deaths.

-Those figures were reiterated by a spokesperson for Qatar’s Supreme Committee for Delivery & Legacy (SC) on Tuesday.
-In a statement, the spokesperson added: “Separate quotes regarding figures refer to national statistics covering the period of 2014-2020 for all work-related fatalities (414) nationwide in Qatar, covering all sectors and nationalities.”
+“Separate quotes regarding figures refer to national statistics covering the period of 2014-2020 for all work-related fatalities (414) nationwide in Qatar, covering all sectors and nationalities,” the spokesperson added in a statement.

+CNN asked the committee to explain the apparent discrepancy between Al-Thawadi’s reference to migrant workers and its statement’s reference to “all nationalities” but it did not provide a response.

-The Guardian, meanwhile, reported last year that 6,500 South Asian migrant workers have died in Qatar since the country was awarded the World Cup in 2010, most of whom were involved in low-wage, dangerous labor, often undertaken in extreme heat.
+The Guardian reported last year that 6,500 South Asian migrant workers have died in Qatar since the country was awarded the World Cup in 2010, most of whom were involved in low-wage, dangerous labor, often undertaken in extreme heat.

 The report did not connect all 6,500 deaths with World Cup infrastructure projects and has not been independently verified by CNN.

-Note: Clarification: This story has been updated to clarify that Hassan Al-Thawadi made a distinction between workers’ deaths at World Cup stadiums and deaths in the wider construction sector since Qatar won the World Cup bid.
-Aimee Lewis, Pramod Acharya and Sugam Pokharel contributed to reporting.